The Mississippi Forestry Commission (MFC) has maintained the Champion Trees Program in Mississippi since 1972.

 Procedure for Nominating a Champion Tree

 Any qualified forester may make the official measurements for nominating a Champion Tree.
 Only the species listed in the USDA Forest Service publication Checklist of United States Trees (Native and Naturalized) by Elbert L. Little, Jr., are eligible for listing in Champion Tress of Mississippi.
 Once the nominator has completed the rough measurements, they are to contact the Service Forester for their county to verify their figures and complete the Tree Data form below.
-Click here to find the District Office contact information for your area.
+Click here to find the Region Office contact information for your area.

 The Service Forester will forward the nomination to Champion Tree Coordinator, Todd Matthews.

 Mississippi Champions in the National Register of Big Trees - currently, 163 trees are registered as Mississippi champions, ten of which are also national champions and five are national co-champions.

 Champion trees are determined on the basis of points, awarded in the following manner:

 - One (1) point for each inch in circumference at a point 4.5 feet above the ground.

 - One (1) point for each foot in total height (measured to the nearest foot).